skroggel/TwitterAnalyser/readMe.md

 * Reading and saving the tweets of the timelines of the Twitter accounts to be captured
 * Reading and saving the current conversations on the Twitter accounts to be captured
 * Evaluation function based on Twitter account and time period
+* Calculation of interaction duration and number of replies
+* Export function
+* Automatic anonymization during export
 * Includes emojis and related media

 # Special features